-Each of the four houses were found to be comfortable, homely and overall in a good state of repair.
-However, a small amount of worn paint and stained tile grouting was observed in the bathroom of one of the houses.
-Two of the houses were located on the outskirts of a large town while the other two bungalows were located in a rural setting.
-Each of the houses had an outdoor seating area for residents use.
-Each of the three occupied houses had been personalised to the individual resident's tastes and were a suitable size and layout for the resident's individual needs.
+The centre was found to be comfortable, homely and overall in a good state of repair.
+However, a small amount of worn and chipped paint was noted on some walls and woodwork and on the radiator in the downstairs bathroom.
+In addition, a number of tiles in this area were broken.
+Plans were in place for the refurbishment of the bathroom tiles.
+There was a garden area to the rear of the centre with seating, a small water feature and planting.
+Each of the residents had their own bedroom which had been personalised to the individual resident's tastes and was a suitable size and layout for the resident's individual needs.
 This promoted the resident's independence and dignity, and recognised their individuality and personal preferences.

-There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of their individual homes and their care.
-The service and care provided was led by each of the residents in relation to their needs and preferences regarding activities and meal choices.
-The inspector did not have an opportunity to meet with the relatives of any of the residents avail but it was reported that they were happy with the care and support that the residents received.
-The provider had completed a survey with relatives as part of their annual review which indicated that relatives were happy with the care and support being provided for their loved one.
+There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of the centre.
+The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
+The provider had completed a survey with relatives as part of their annual review, which indicated that relatives were happy with the care and support being provided for their loved one.